xtremepathak/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Move-Item.md

 This command moves all of the text files from the current directory and all subdirectories, recursively, to the C:\TextFiles directory.

-The command uses the **Get-ChildItem** cmdlet to get all of the child items in the current directory (represented by the dot \[.\]) and its subdirectories that have a *.txt file name extension.
+The command uses the **Get-ChildItem** cmdlet to get all of the child items in the current directory (represented by the dot \[.\]) and its subdirectories that have a <em>.txt file name extension.
-It uses the *Recurse* parameter to make the retrieval recursive and the Include parameter to limit the retrieval to *.txt files.
+It uses the *Recurse</em> parameter to make the retrieval recursive and the Include parameter to limit the retrieval to *.txt files.

 The pipeline operator (|) sends the results of this command to **Move-Item**, which moves the text files to the TextFiles directory.